 It has often been a lonely path for SATSA, which has in the past received scant support from the industry’s umbrella body, the Tourism Business Council of South Africa (TBCSA).

 Issues at the TBCSA have now been resolved.
 SATSA has worked tirelessly to remedy this, together with our some of our fellow board members.
 We have a new Chairman, Blacky Komani (Deputy COO of Tourvest), who is from the industry and who understands the industry and can thus speak on behalf of the industry with authority.
 The chairman has put really good processes in place with a clear board strategy.
 Most importantly, we now also have a new dynamic CEO in the person of Tshifhiwa Tshivhengwa.

-Under the umbrella of the TBCSA we will continue to address the issue of getting bottlenecks resolved such as the requirement for Unabridged Birth Certificates, lengthy and onerous visa processes, vehicle licensing, language skill visas, etc.
+Under the umbrella of the TBCSA we will continue to address the issue of getting bottlenecks resolved such as the requirement for Unabridged Birth Certificates, lengthy and onerous visa processes, vehicle licensing, etc.

 This battle has been taken very effectively to the media, with several articles published recently and interviews held on radio:

-Looking forward, opportunities exists around the Collaborative Fund, which is a joint fund between the TBCSA and SA Tourism.
-The fund ring-fences a portion of the TOMSA levy to fund collective priority growth initiatives from the tourism sector, that seek to enhance the country’s competitiveness, while concomitantly driving inclusive growth.
+Also important for our members to note is the exciting opportunity that exists around the Tourism Collaboration Fund which is a joint fund between the TBCSA and SA Tourism.
+The fund ringfences a portion of the TOMSA levy to fund collective priority growth initiatives from the tourism sector that seek to enhance the country’s competitiveness while concomitantly driving inclusive growth.